2023 Katsina State gubernatorial election: Primary elections

-The primaries, along with any potential challenges to primary results, were to take place between 4 April and 3 June 2022 but the deadline was extended to 9 June.
+The primary election took place between 4 April and 3 June 2022 but the deadline was extended to 9 June.
 According to some activists from the state's northern senatorial district, an informal zoning gentlemen's agreement sets the north to produce the next governor as since the 1999 return of democracy, all Katsina governors have come from either the Central or South senatorial districts.
-On the other hand, groups from Katsina South Senatorial District are pushing for the office to be retained by their district by claiming that Katsina Central Senatorial District produced the governor for four terms and thus Katsina South should as well.
+On the other hand, groups from Katsina South Senatorial District were pushing for the office to be retained by their district by claiming that Katsina Central Senatorial District produced the governor for four terms and thus Katsina South should as well.

 All Progressives Congress

-In early April 2022, articles suggested that the state APC zoned its nomination to the Katsina Central Senatorial District, but this claim was swiftly denied by a Bello Masari media aide who said no decision on zoning had been made by the party.
+In early April 2022, articles suggested that the state APC zoned its nomination to the Katsina Central Senatorial District, but this claim was swiftly denied by Bello Masari media aide who said no decision on zoning had been made by the party.

 Pre-primary analysis centered around which candidate would receive Bello Masari's endorsement or tacit support.
 On the primary date, the candidates contested an indirect primary at the Muhammadu Dikko Stadium in Katsina that ended with former federal agency head Umar Dikko Radda emerging as the APC nominee after results showed him narrowly defeating Mustapha Muhammad Inuwa and Abbas Umar Masanawa with about 29% of the delegates' votes.
 In his acceptance speech, Dikko Radda praised the primary organizers and called for unity with his former opponents.
 Inuwa initially publicly conceded and pledged to support Dikko Radda; however, he later decried the results amid mass defections of his supporters to the NNPP.
 Post-primary analysis noted the potential bribery of delegates during the primary along with the internal party crisis as Inuwa and others kicked while Dikko Radda had threatened to remove officeholders that did not support him.
 Dikko Radda initially picked Yusuf Aliyu Musawa as his running mate but Aliyu Musawa withdrew and was replaced by Faruk Lawal Jobe in mid-August.
 In October, Inuwa defected to the PDP.